EChesters/echesters.github.io/_posts/2016-4-8-ux-of-flags.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Flag just burned outside 4th precinct by small group, others in crowd condemning <a href="https://t.co/idew2ZScyk">pic.twitter.com/idew2ZScyk</a></p>&mdash; bengarvin (@bengarvin) <a href="https://twitter.com/bengarvin/status/715377336107950080">March 31, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-On the other hand, depending on your target audience, it would be wrong to assume that your user knows their flag.
-The best suggestion to offering language selection is simply providing a list of languages, in both Latin and the original script.
+So depending on your target audience, it would be wrong to assume that your user knows their flag.
+The best suggestion to offering language selection is providing a list of languages, in both Latin and the original script.

 #### Why use Latin script in addition?